Cardiff City Stadium

 Your view from any of the Ninian Stand’s three tiers is perfectly clear because of the cantilever roof up at the top.

 The middle and top tiers, which are higher up than the adjacent northeast and southeast corners, are fully protected from the sides by large windshields.
 The bottom tier is fully protected as well because of the stadium’s enclosed shape.

 The vast majority of the seats are coloured blue, but there is a winding line of white seating running across the blocks, and the very back row of the stand is coloured a darker shade of blue than the rest.
-Down at the front at either end of the Family Stand are flat platforms for disabled supporters to use.
+Down at the front at either end of the Grange Stand are flat platforms for disabled supporters to use.

-Your view from anywhere inside the Family Stand and the southeast corner is perfectly clear because of the cantilever roof above, and all the rows are well protected from the sided and behind because of the stadium’s enclosed shape.
+Your view from anywhere inside the Grange Stand and the southeast corner is perfectly clear because of the cantilever roof above, and all the rows are well protected from the sided and behind because of the stadium’s enclosed shape.